 Mulberries of the Morus nigra species are generally regarded as the most flavorful.
-Laboratory tests consistently show them to be higher in sugars, antioxidants, and organic acids (component of flavor) than other mulberries.
+Laboratory tests consistently show them to be higher in sugars, antioxidants, and organic acids (a component of flavor) than other mulberries.

 Here are some partial results comparing them to Morus rubra (also regarded as being very flavorful).

 From: "Phytochemical and antioxidant properties of anthocyanin-rich Morus nigra and Morus rubra fruits", Mustafa Ozgen, Sedat Serce, Cemal Kaya, 2008

 This stone wall was erected around an old Morus nigra mulberry in Lebanon.

 Living for hundreds of years in favorable locations, Morus nigra mulberry trees often hold a position of reverence in European settings.
 Mulberries in general command little respect in the United States, but Morus nigras tend to be sought out over other mulberry rivals.
 As they are more desired, unwittingly or not, sellers quite often have other cultivars of mulberry labeled as Morus nigra.
 Look for named cultivars when purchasing: 'King James I' and 'Noir of Spain' are your best bet; 'Persian' and 'Black Beauty' may or may not be Morus nigra, depending on the nursery.
 The 'Dwarf Everbearing' is NOT Morus nigra.

 Morus nigra CAN be grown from seed; the trick is to find the correct seed, stratify them for three months, plant, and wait for up to ten years for fruit (also, about a third of those plants will be male without fruit).
 This author made eleven separate online purchases in an attempt to obtain Morus nigra seeds; not a single purchase resulted in obtaining Morus nigra seed.